Skip to main content

 The Basic Formula and How to Build on It

-A classic dairy-free milkshake follows a simple ratio: roughly three-quarters of a cup of dairy-free ice cream to one-quarter to one-half cup of plant milk.
-Start with less milk and add gradually—you can always thin a shake, but you cannot thicken one once over-blended.
+A classic dairy-free milkshake follows a simple ratio: roughly three-quarters of a cup of dairy-free ice cream to a quarter or half cup of plant milk.
+Start with less milk and add gradually.
+You can always thin a shake, but you cannot thicken one once over-blended.
 Pour the milk in first to help the blades catch, add the ice cream, and blend on medium-high until smooth (Plant.Well, 2023).

 From there, the flavour possibilities are wide open.
 For a classic chocolate shake, use chocolate dairy-free ice cream and add a tablespoon of cocoa powder or a drizzle of melted dark chocolate.
-For strawberry, blend in a handful of fresh or frozen berries with vanilla ice cream.
-Peanut butter lovers can add a heaping tablespoon for rich, nutty depth, while a shot of espresso transforms a vanilla shake into a coffee-house-worthy treat.
-Crushed dairy-free sandwich cookies, frozen fruit, flavoured syrups, and plant-based protein powder are all fair game for customisation.
+For strawberry, blend a handful of fresh or frozen berries into vanilla ice cream.
+Peanut butter lovers can add a heaping tablespoon for nutty depth, and a shot of espresso turns a vanilla shake into a coffee-house treat.
+Crushed dairy-free sandwich cookies, frozen fruit, flavoured syrups, and plant-based protein powder are all fair game.

 The No-Ice-Cream Alternative

-If you do not have dairy-free ice cream on hand—or prefer a whole-food approach—frozen bananas are a remarkably effective substitute.
-Peeled, sliced, and frozen overnight, bananas blend into a naturally creamy, sweet base that behaves much like soft-serve.
-Combining two frozen bananas with a quarter cup of plant milk and a tablespoon of cocoa powder or vanilla extract produces a shake with surprising body.
+If you do not have dairy-free ice cream on hand, or prefer a whole-food approach, frozen bananas are a remarkably effective substitute.
+Peeled, sliced, and frozen overnight, they blend into a creamy, sweet base that behaves much like soft-serve.
+Two frozen bananas with a quarter cup of plant milk and a tablespoon of cocoa powder or vanilla extract produces a shake with surprising body.
 A spoonful of nut butter boosts both creaminess and protein.
-This method is also lower in added sugar than most store-bought ice creams, making it a more nutrient-friendly option for frequent shake-making (My Quiet Kitchen, 2023).
+The method also carries less added sugar than most store-bought ice creams, making it a more nutrient-friendly option for frequent shake-making (My Quiet Kitchen, 2023).

 Presentation and Finishing Touches

 Half the joy of a milkshake is the experience.
-Serve in a tall, chilled glass and top with a generous swirl of dairy-free whipped cream—coconut-based varieties hold their shape well and are widely available.
-A drizzle of chocolate or caramel sauce, a scattering of crushed cookies or chopped nuts, or a maraschino cherry on top gives your creation that nostalgic diner feel and elevates a simple blended drink into something genuinely special.
+Serve it in a tall, chilled glass and top with a generous swirl of dairy-free whipped cream.
+Coconut-based varieties hold their shape well and are widely available.
+A drizzle of chocolate or caramel sauce, a scattering of crushed cookies or chopped nuts, or a maraschino cherry on top gives your creation that nostalgic diner feel.

-Making dairy-free ice cream shakes at home is faster, cheaper, and more customisable than ordering out.
-Once you understand how fat content in your plant milk and ice cream affects the final texture, you can fine-tune every shake to your preference.
-Start with the basic ratio, experiment boldly, and you will quickly discover that giving up dairy does not mean giving up the milkshake—it simply means reinventing it.
+Making dairy-free shakes at home is faster, cheaper, and more customisable than ordering out.
+Once you know how fat content in your plant milk and ice cream shapes the final texture, you can tune every shake to taste, and quickly discover that giving up dairy does not mean giving up the milkshake.